WindSync

 Elliott Carter, after studying English at Harvard, shifted his focus to the language of music, studying for three years with Nadia Boulanger in Paris and embarking on a famously prolific career spanning 75 years.
 His music is filled with humor and clever structures that play with the relationships between performers.
 The dedication of the 1948 quintet, his first, reads “To Mademoiselle Nadia Boulanger.”

 Woodwind Quintet: “In 1948 several woodwind players asked me to write a work for woodwind quintet.
 On looking over some earlier quintet works, I found the composers were in the habit of overlooking the fact that each of these instruments has a different sound.
-I, on the other hand, was particularly struck by this, and so decided to write a work that would emphasize the individuality of each instrument and that made a virtue of their inability to blend completely.”
+I, on the other hand, was particularly struck by this, and so decided to write a work that would emphasize the individuality of each instrument and that made a virtue of their inability to blend completely.”-- Elliott Carter

 Philip Glass is widely regarded as one of the most influential composers of the late 20th century.
 His family’s record store influenced his early listening as much as did conservatory-style training at Peabody, the University of Chicago, and Juilliard.
-His career has similarly bridged several worlds, including the founding of the Philip Glass Ensemble, high-profile opera and film commissions, and jobs as a crane operator and a taxi driver.
+His career has similarly bridged several worlds, including the founding of the Philip Glass Ensemble, high-profile opera and film commissions, and jobs as a crane operator and taxi driver.

 From 1964-1966, Glass studied harmony and counterpoint with Nadia Boulanger, and in his autobiography he writes, “I have not written a note of music that wasn’t influenced by her.”